muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 As you can see, we pass our `$PREFIX` environment variable to the `autogen.sh` script via the `--prefix` parameter.
 This tells the `make install` procedure where to put all the generated binary files.
 Make sure you specify the (same) prefix for every dependency you compile - otherwise `make install` will copy the binaries to the [default location](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) which would pollute your build environment with possibly unstable libraries.

 ### GEGL
 [GEGL](https://gegl.org) is a "data flow based image processing framework" that finds more and more use inside of GIMP.
 Instead of permanently (and therefore destructively) rendering changes to a certain image layer, gegl dynamically creates a final image by chaining multiple gegl operations.
-This will allow gimp to have non-destructive effect layers in the future (Gimp 3.x).
+This will allow GIMP to have non-destructive effect layers in the future (GIMP 3.x).
 But even now gegl is used for fast on-canvas previews of almost all available filters.
 Gegl can be built by using the same stepps we already used for babl (with some additional options for the autogen script):

 ~~~ bash
 git clone git://git.gnome.org/gegl